Farm & Industry Short Course

 The Farm & Industry Short Course (FISC) at the University of Wisconsin-Madison provides practical, applied education for people who want a successful career in farming or agribusiness.

-What it is: A 16-week in-person program on the UW–Madison campus in Foundations of Agricultural Business Management, plus an option to complete an additional 16-week second-year specialty certificate in a wide range of agricultural enterprises.
+A 16-week in-person program on the UW–Madison campus in Foundations of Farm and Agribusiness Management certificate, plus an option to complete an additional 16-week second-year specialty certificate in a wide range of agricultural enterprises.
 During the program, you will also have multiple opportunities for additional out-of-class trainings, tours, special presentations, and other events designed to meet your needs.

-What you’ll learn: In the Foundations of Agricultural Business Management certificate, you cover topics such as business communications and principles, soil science, weather and climate, agricultural human resources, and agricultural safety.
-If you continue for a second-year certificate, you will master one of six topic areas: management of crops and soils; dairy farm management; diversified agricultural operations; farm and equipment management; meat animal farm management; or turfgrass management, coming soon.
+In the Foundations of Farm and Agribusiness Management certificate, you cover topics such as business communications and principles, soil science, weather and climate, agricultural human resources, and agricultural safety.
+If you continue for a second-year certificate, you will master one of six topic areas: management of crops and soils; dairy farm management; diversified agricultural operations; farm and equipment management; meat animal farm management; or turfgrass management.

 A Farm & Industry Short Course certificate combines technology, expert instruction, real-world experiences, and individual attention—so you are ready for any agricultural career that inspires you.
 You’ll also be developing a strong social network of agriculturalists, which spans the long history of the program and multiple continents!